bchiang7/spotify-profile/README.md

 4. Add `http://app-name.herokuapp.com/callback` as a Redirect URI in the spotify application settings

-5. Go to http://app-name.herokuapp.com/login and it should redirect to http://app-name.herokuapp.com?access_token=XXXXX where XXXXX is a valid access token
+5. Once the app is live on Heroku, hitting http://app-name.herokuapp.com/login should be the same as hitting http://localhost:8888/login